 1 An aforementioned woman is, of course, the adventurer Irene Adler, Holmes’ rival from the story Scandal in Bohemia, who will be mentioned later.

-2 Similar, however more just, end had The Adventure of Greek Interpreter [GREE].
-Two Englishmen held young Greek man as a prisoner and later kidnapped his sister.
+2 Similar, however more just, the end had The Adventure of Greek Interpreter [GREE].
+Two Englishmen held a young Greek man as a prisoner and later kidnapped his sister.
 They ran away in the end, but at least both prisoners survived; criminals were later found dead; according to the investigation they stabbed each other in heat of the argument.
 Holmes and Watson, however, know better.

-3 The Valley of Fear has very similar story to The Five Orange Pips, but its form is more close to the first two stories, [STUD] and [SIGN].
+3 The Valley of Fear has a very similar story to The Five Orange Pips, but its form is more close to the first two stories, [STUD] and [SIGN].
 In all three there is the culprit found in the first half and he is telling his story in the second.

-4 Even if this is mere coincidence, Chesterton’s story and Hood’s deduction in it (plot and motives are completely different and so is detective’s role) can be seen today as nice paraphrase of Doyle’s Yellow Face.
-By the same coincidence, pretentious Hercule Poirot written by Agatha Christie also confessed his failures and even one error in his own logic (see story The Chocolate Box, 1923).
+4 Even if this is mere coincidence, Chesterton’s story and Hood’s deduction in it (plot and motives are completely different and so is detective’s role) can be seen today as a nice paraphrase of Doyle’s Yellow Face.
+By the same coincidence, pretentious Hercule Poirot was written by Agatha Christie also confessed his failures and even one error in his own logic (see story The Chocolate Box, 1923).